-Ethical: 1. relating to moral principles.
-2. morally correct.
+Ethical: (a) relating to moral principles.

+(b) morally correct.

-Ethics: 1. the moral principles that govern a person's behaviour or how an activity is conducted.
-2. the branch of knowledge concerned with moral principles.
+Ethics: (a) the moral principles that govern a person's behaviour or how an activity is conducted.

+(b) the branch of knowledge concerned with moral principles.

-Moral: 1. concerning the principles of right and wrong behaviour.
-2. following accepted standards of behaviour.
-(Paperback Oxford English Dictionary 2006)
+Moral: (a) concerning the principles of right and wrong behaviour.

+(b) following accepted standards of behaviour.

+(Soanes et al. 2006)

 Many people claim an ethical basis for supporting or defending their particular cause.
-For example: 'There is a moral responsibility to restore species that we as humans, made extinct.' or 'We have a moral obligation to conserve wildlife.'
+For example: 'There is a moral responsibility to restore species that we as humans made extinct.'; 'We have a moral obligation to conserve wildlife.'
 Other people will identify rather more closely with a moral obligation to combat human suffering and starvation.
 Consider, then, an area of land that is undeniably important for wildlife but which could also feed a starving village.
 Can ethics help us to make the right decision?
 Is there a right decision?